Ben Feringa – Chair

 Chris is science strategy lead for global analytical chemistry at Merck Research Laboratories in Rahway, in the US.
 He also chairs the organisation within Merck that funds the acquisition and evaluation of new technologies.
 His research interests centre on the development and application of new separation and analysis technologies to facilitate the discovery and development of pharmaceuticals.

-Ian is global research and development (R&D) manager at Agilent Technologies in Wilmington in the US.
+Ian is head of strategy and portfolio management for life sciences at Tecan Trading in Switzerland.
 He is an expert in strategy development, business management, product development & management and portfolio management.
 He also has interests in analytical science, chemistry and atomic spectroscopy.

 Markus is the director at the Max Planck Institute of Colloids and Interfaces in Potsdam, Germany.
 His research interests include synthesis and properties of functional polymers, polymerisation in organised phases and nanodroplets, amphiphilic block copolymers, mesoporous materials and sustainable chemistry.